nataliaheine/toxic_comments/README.md

 # toxic_comments
 My final project for the data science course where I created a model that aims to detect toxic comments.
+Link to the visualisation: https://toxic-comments.streamlit.app/

 > toxic_comments_de_unprocessed.csv -- Dataset
 >